Ashleshk/Week-02-CORE-JAVA/Day-01.md

 Porject Name--> similar to class_name notation

-methods name: if we have tow words then firsst word should be smallcase and other word should be start from first initial as CAPS
+methods name : if we have tow words then firsst word should be smallcase and other word should be start from first initial as CAPS

-like:  addCalculate()
+like :  addCalculate()